 | The quieter far end of the beach |

-But the beach quietens on the way out and from here the path heads up past Trow Point to Frenchman's Lea, which overlooks Frenchman's Bay.
+But as I start to head away from the River Tyne, the beach quietens down, and from here the path heads up past Trow Point to Frenchman's Lea, which overlooks Frenchman's Bay.

-The name itself is unusual, but this bay was once popular with smugglers, and the bay is named after a French ship that ran aground here in the 17th century.
+The name itself is unusual (we are not in France after all), but this bay was once popular with smugglers - and the bay is named after a French ship that ran aground here in the 17th century.
 Now it is a well maintained National Trust site that makes for a lovely walk.

 |